tombensve/MarkdownDoc/README.md

 # Binaries

-Since bintray is shutting down binaries are for the moment available at https://download.natusoft.se/maven.
+Since bintray has shut down binaries are now available at https://download.natusoft.se/maven.

 You need to add the following to your pom:
 ```xml